jorgermurillo/SHARDS-C/README.md

 - [X] Restructure the project as a shared and a static library.

 ## Installation
-SHARDS-c needs GCC 5 or greater to compile and the GLIB library as a dependency.
+SHARDS-c needs GCC 5 or greater to compile and [GLIB](https://developer.gnome.org/glib/stable/) as a dependency.

 SHARDS-C can be compiled as a static and a dynamic library.
 To get either version write in